palas/jeb/README.md

 The Java library depends on the library JInterface included in the Erlang distribution.

-Both the Java library and the Erlang API relay on maps.
+Both the Java library and the Erlang API rely on maps.